pytest-dev/pytest-cov/docs/subprocess-support.rst

 Normally coverage writes the data via a pretty standard atexit handler.
 However, if the subprocess doesn't exit on its own then the atexit handler might not run.
-Why that happens is best left to the adventurous to discover by waddling though the Python bug tracker.
+Why that happens is best left to the adventurous to discover by waddling through the Python bug tracker.

 pytest-cov supports subprocesses and multiprocessing, and works around these atexit limitations.
 However, there are a few pitfalls that need to be explained.